jaddesuarez/wecookin__server/README.md

 ## Environment Variables

 You will need to create a .env (or .env.local) file if you want to run this project locally.
 The structure of such file can be found at .env.template file.

+## Postman Collection

+In the root directory of the project, you will find a JSON file called "wecookin.postman_collection.json".
+Throughout the development of this project, Postman is used to test our API.
+This file can be imported directly as a collection in Postman to view all the testing work.
+The requests are organized by folders according to their corresponding routes.
+Each request includes different samples of responses.

 ## Application Routes: